 If you are not putting as much attention into what your event looks like, you will fail your audience and not live up to their expectations.
 It’s much more work to get a second chance than to make a epic first impression.

 Your event should tailor to social media sharing.
+This will help you market your event to those who did not attend and may want to attend the next one.
 Create visual aspects that will cause people to want to take photos and share them.
 Engulf them into activation type experiences.

 If your best ideas is to repeat what you did years ago, you have already gone down the wrong path.
 Social media can also be a helpful tool to see what is trending.
 I don’t want you to replicate that, but push the envelope beyond the trends that you are seeing.